We regret to announce that MTAG has withdrawn from the Smart Freight Partnership – Inner West (SFPIW).

 We regret this lost opportunity to work with the freight industry and Government to implement an Australia first initiative and the most comprehensive plan ever put on the table to deal with the truck issue in the City of Maribyrnong.
 We are proud of the initiative we put to Government and we thank the VTA, in particular CEO Peter Anderson, for the many hours spent with us in respectful negotiations.

 Sadly we will continue to have the oldest trucks in the developed world using our streets with no programs or incentives to change the situation.
+The collapse of the initiative was reported on in The Age.

 Unfortunately, the SFPIW is not the only unresolved issue with this Government: